ultraseedbox/USB-Docs/Tutorials and Guides/rclone/Rclone VFS and MergerFS Setup.md

 ### Bash Upload Script

 * Download this script to whatever folder you wish.
 In this case, `scripts` will be the folder where you'll save the script.
-  * You may choose between the normal upload script (no notifications) or rclone upload script that sends discord notifications whenever there's a successful transfer.
+  * You may choose between the normal upload script (no notifications) or the rclone upload script that sends discord notifications whenever there's a successful transfer.
-* Change the scripts permission to 755, so it makes it executable by you.
+* Change the script's permission to 755, so it makes it executable by you.
 So do `chmod +x >name of script<.sh`
   * In the proceeding examples, I decided to use the normal rclone script so do `chmod +x rclone-upload.sh`

 #### Normal Upload Script